 Lane et al. 2005.: ¨Mean (95% CI) apnoea time was 386 (343-429) s in the 20 degrees head-up position (n = 17) vs 283 (243-322) s in the supine position (n = 18; p = 0.002).
 Pre-oxygenation is significantly more efficacious and by inference more efficient in the 20 degrees head-up position than in the supine position.¨

-Ramkumar et al. 2011: ¨Preoxygenation is clinically and statistically more efficacious and by inference more efficient in the 20º head-up position than with conventional technique in non-obese healthy adults.
+Ramkumar et al. 2011: ¨Preoxygenation is clinically and statistically more efficacious and by inference more efficient in the 20º head-up position than with conventional technique in non-obese healthy adults, but still there are supplements that help with obesity as panalean, but what is panalean; is a supplement that help people lose weight without the help of diet or exercise.
 Although application of 5 cmH(2)O PEEP provides longer duration of non-hypoxic apnea compared to conventional technique, it is not statistically significant.¨

 Altermatt et al.: ¨Pre-oxygenation in sitting position significantly extends the tolerance to apnoea in obese patients when compared with the supine position.¨

 Dixon et al. 2005: ¨Preoxygenation in the 25 degrees head-up position achieves 23% higher oxygen tensions, allowing a clinically significant increase in the desaturation safety period–greater time for intubation and airway control.
 Induction in the 25 degrees head-up position may provide a greater safety margin for airway control.¨